impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-5-content.md

 enable -n test
 ```

 The word "binary" is important here.
-We can't just use any old `bash` script here- we have to pass a path to [an **executable binary** file](https://web.archive.org/web/20080112180414/https://www.f-secure.com/v-descs/binary.shtml){:target="_blank" rel="noopener"}, or a file that has been compiled from a human-readable language like C into a different language that is tailored to your machine's specific CPU type.
+We can't just use any old Bash script here- we have to pass a path to [an **executable binary** file](https://web.archive.org/web/20080112180414/https://www.f-secure.com/v-descs/binary.shtml){:target="_blank" rel="noopener"}, or a file that has been compiled from a human-readable language like C into a different language that is tailored to your machine's specific CPU type.

 I learned this the hard way when I tried to simply write a script and use it to overwrite a known-valid builtin.

 ### Experiment- trying to over-write a builtin with `enable -f`

-I write a simple `bash` script called `./foo`, which just prints out "Hello world":
+I write a simple Bash script called `./foo`, which just prints out "Hello world":

 ```
 #!/usr/bin/env bash